Patrick John: Premiership (1974–1978)

+John was elected to the House of Assembly from Roseau North Electoral District / Roseau North Constituency from 1 November 1970.
+He was appointed Deputy Premier and Minister of Finance in 1973.
 After the resignation of Edward O. LeBlanc in 1974, John succeeded him as Premier of Dominica.
 The Labour Party administration led by John founded Dominica's National Commercial & Development Bank, and rid the capital city of Roseau of many shanty-type dwellings and replaced them with modern housing developments at Bath Estate and River Estate.
 John's government also opened a new deepwater harbour at Fond Cole and started the Dominica Social Security system.

 However, division grew in Dominica following the murder of a number of tourists in the mid-1970s and the emergence of a black power movement.
 John introduced legislation so broadly drawn that it even regulated acceptable modes of dress.
 Later, he indicated that revolutionary groups would not be tolerated.
 His reign as Premier and Prime Minister was regarded as one of the most tumultuous periods in Dominica's history.
 He was responsible for the infamous Prohibited and Undesirable Societies Act or "Dread Act", which was passed in 1974 and was meant to combat the lawlessness of countless Dominican youth.
 That act made it legal to arrest any "Dread" without a warrant and deny bail to anyone wearing "a badge of the society" i.e. dreadlocks.